RealTimeLogic/LSP-Examples/Sparkplug/README.md

 The Sparkplug specification provides a clear and consistent structure for topic addressing, making it easier for developers and planners to design systems that are interoperable.
 The use of Google Protocol Buffers for the payload structure ensures efficient encoding and decoding of data, while the state management mechanism using birth and last-will messages allows for the tracking of nodes in the network.
 Additionally, the use of retained messages and last-will testament messages allows for the broker to maintain the state of the entire Sparkplug infrastructure.

+### MQTT Sparkplug State Management

+State management is critical in the Industrial Internet of Things (IIoT) for ensuring seamless interaction among various devices and applications.
+Though MQTT provides some tools for session awareness, they often fall short in meeting the multifaceted needs of IIoT systems.

+MQTT Sparkplug improves upon MQTT's native "Last Will and Testament" feature by introducing a "death certificate," a detailed account of a device's last known state before it disconnects.
+This richer information enables better decision-making in the event of unexpected disconnections.

+Sparkplug also introduces "birth certificates," which are messages that devices send upon connecting to an MQTT network to announce their available metrics and capabilities.
+These certificates provide immediate context for other network entities, allowing for more efficient interactions and remote configurations.

+Sparkplug uses specific types of messages for establishing and maintaining the state of edge nodes, which send "NBIRTH" messages to announce their operational status when they come online.
+Conversely, "NDEATH" messages indicate that a node is no longer available, often with added contextual information about their unavailability.
+MQTT Sparkplug includes the concept of a "rebirth" mechanism to handle network fluctuations.
+If a device or edge node gets disconnected and reconnects, it automatically retransmits a "BIRTH" message, providing the network with updated status and capabilities.

+In addition to these life-cycle messages, Sparkplug maintains a continuous flow of operational data through "DATA" messages.
+These messages keep the network informed and updated, bridging the gap between the initial "BIRTH" and eventual "DEATH" messages.

+By focusing on enhanced state awareness and real-time information, MQTT Sparkplug significantly boosts the reliability and efficiency of IIoT networks compared to vanilla MQTT.

 ## Lua Sparkplug Introduction